Skip to content Skip to main navigation Report an accessibility issue

 • Communicate search process changes and rationale to departmental team

-• Implement changes by end of Q4 of 2021
+• Implement changes by end of Quarter 4

-SMART Goal 2: Complete at least 4 self-paced, eLearning modules focused on inclusion, diversity, and engagement by Q4 of 2021.
+SMART Goal 2: Complete at least 4 self-paced, eLearning modules focused on an area for growth by Quarter 4

 Next Actions: